GDHadeel/CS4083-NLP/README.md

 # CS4083-NLP

 ## Description
-This repository contains assignments, labs, and projects for the CS4083 - Text Mining and NLP course.
+This repository contains assignments and labs for the CS4083 - Text Mining and NLP course.

 ## Assignments